gochirsukh/ruby_basics/enumerables-clode-blocks/sort-methods/readme.md

 ### Analogy

-* Binary tree search soft
+* Similar to Binary tree search?

 ### Sort in Actiom

-* sorted a numbers in an array
+* Sorted a numbers in an array

 ```
 irb(main):004:0> array = [4, 2, 4, 1, 2, 6, 9]